-- On July 20, a paper titled “The serotonin theory of depression: a systematic umbrella review of the evidence” was published in Molecular Psychiatry, and the authors found no evidence linking depression to low levels of serotonin
+- A paper titled “The serotonin theory of depression: a systematic umbrella review of the evidence” was published on July 20th in Molecular Psychiatry, and the authors found no evidence linking depression to low levels of serotonin

 - The paper calls into question the serotonin “chemical imbalance” hypothesis that depression is primarily caused by biological factors